 If an employer terminates or suspends or the regulated member resigns, as a result of unprofessional conduct, the employer must give notice of that conduct to the Complaints Director.

 The employer must provide timely written notice to the College using the Complaint Form for Employers.
-Please download the Complaint Form for Employers, fill out and save prior to submitting.
+Please fill out the Complaint Form for Employers.
+When you submit your complaint, a copy will be emailed to you for your records and is your confirmation that it has been submitted to the College.
+(Keep for your records.)

 Upon receipt of an employer report of a complaint, the College’s complaints process will be followed and the employer will become the complainant.